 Heaving Stone, Winged Dream, 2026 (TBA)

-Through an interplay of sculpture, video, sound, lithography, and mixed media, Heaving Stone, Winged Dream (2026) explores a desire for solidification in response to the fluid grief of ambiguous loss.
-Engaging with the cave as both a site and a living entity harbouring time, the work oscillates between the monumental and the fleeting.
+Through an interplay of sculpture, video and painting, Heaving Stone, Winged Dream (2026) encounters the cave as a living archive, allegorically exploring ambiguous loss.
+Engaging with the cave as both a site and a being harbouring time, the work oscillates between the monumental and the fleeting.
 Echoing the ritual placement of a bear skull in Chauvet Cave, the ceramic sculpture Rite of Passage (2026) seeks a reclaimed agency: an act of petrification.
 It opens towards the work at large, entrusting memory to the cave, descending without resolution or arrival.
 Throughout, Heaving Stone, Winged Dream reaches for solace in the cave and its skin, an embrace that cannot hold.

 Rite of Passage, 2026.
 Ceramic, Iron oxide, 38 x 17 x 17 cm.